vicb/tipsy-swift/README.md

 v2.0.0

 Major rewrite:
-  * new: ability to display both a tip and a dialog for an element (each can define custom options),
+  * NEW: ability to display both a tip and a dialog for an element (each can define custom options),
+  * NEW: dialog can have their content loaded through AJAX,
   * API break: tipswift() has been renammed to tipSwift(),
-  * API break: options have changed,
+  * API break: the option format has changed.

 v1.1.2 - 2010-08-19